-Researchers working within the Urban Innovation Initiative study and build technology to help shape the future of urban environments.
-Expertise in design, hardware and software prototyping and deployment, and data analytics, is combined to target three application areas: climate change and related environmental effects on society; productivity and the economic health of cities; social equity and the health of people and their communities.
+Researchers working on the Urban Innovation Initiative study and build technology to help shape the future of urban environments.
+Expertise in design, hardware and software prototyping and deployment, electrical engineering, biology, chemistry and social and data science, is combined to target three application areas: climate change and related environmental effects on society; productivity and the economic health of cities; social equity and the health of people and their communities:

 The Urban Innovation Initiative makes its research available through scholarly publication, through open source software and datasets, and through collaborations with universities, and with business and product teams at Microsoft.